-Deputy Director of National Drug Control Policy
+Director of National Drug Control Policy

-Michael Botticelli was sworn in as Deputy Director of the White House on February 11, 2015, after being unanimously confirmed by the Senate.
-He joined the White House Office of National Drug Control Policy in November 2012 and later served as Acting Director.
+Michael Botticelli was sworn in as Director of National Drug Control Policy at the White House on February 11, 2015, after being unanimously confirmed by the Senate.
+He joined the White House Office of National Drug Control Policy (ONDCP) as Deputy Director in November 2012 and later served as Acting Director.

 Born in Upstate New York, Mr. Botticelli holds a Bachelor of Arts degree from Siena College and a Master of Education degree from St. Lawrence University.